ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/zipkin_guide.md

 intro: The sections below include information about how to observe distributed tracing of Ballerina programs with Zipkin.
 ---

-Users can configure Ballerina to support distributed tracing with [Zipkin](https://zipkin.io/), which is one of the open source and distributed tracing platforms helps to troubleshoot latency problems in service architectures.
-Ballerina provides tracing data in opentelemetry format.
+Users can configure Ballerina to support distributed tracing with [Zipkin](https://zipkin.io/), which is one of the open-source and distributed tracing platforms that helps troubleshoot latency problems in service architectures.
+Ballerina provides tracing data in OpenTelemetry format.

 This [Example](<LINK_TO_OVERVIEW_OF_BALLERINA_OBSERVABILITY_PAGE_EXAMPLE_SECTION>) will be used in the guide.
 Follow the steps given below to observe Ballerina tracing in Zipkin.